Graphiques-Digitale/SSSEO/README.md

 > SSSEO_Core_SiteTree_DataExtension

 This will enable the bulk of the default functionality pertaining to HTML metadata: **meta charset**, **meta title**, **meta description**, **rel="canonical"**, **favicon ICO + PNG** and **custom metadata**.

+These guys all have on/off statuses and can be toggled via SiteConfig - a.k.a. `~/admin/settings/`

+The subsequent functionality is mostly *include*-based, as additional database tables are written and functionality is inherently implicit, so it&apos; your call - Mr Jekyll, or Dr Hyde :P

 ### 4.2.
 Open Graph